نوع مقاله : مقاله پژوهشی

 عنوان مقاله [English]

-Effect of replacing part of soybean meal with corn gluten or fishmeal on performance, physico-chemical properties and fatty acid profile of meat in fattening male lambs
+The effect of replacing part of soybean meal with corn gluten and fishmeal on performance, physico-chemical properties and fatty acid profile of meat in fattening male lambs

 نویسندگان [English]